 Mostar, next to Sarajevo (the city guide can be found here) one of the main highlights of Bosnia and Herzegovina.
 It is often visited on a day trip from for example Dubrovnik.
-However, it is definitely worth a trip where you’ll stay the night.
-Not only because of the ‘city’ itself, but also because you’ll create some time to actually go on a day trip from Mostar to discover the surroundings.
-Everything about Mostar, where to go, eat and drink and places to go on a daytrip in this Mostar and Around: a travel guide.
+However, it is worth a trip where you’ll stay the night.
+Not only because of the ‘city’ itself, but also because you’ll create some time togo on a day trip from Mostar to discover the surroundings.
+Everything about Mostar, where to go, eat and drink and places to go on a day trip in this Mostar and Around: a travel guide.
+Click here if you want to skip to the Day Trip from Mostar to Blagaj and the Kravice Waterfalls.

 Want to know more about the Balkan countries?
 Check out the full Balkan itinerary here.

-Every year there is a Red Bull event where people will jump of Mostar Bridge.
+Every year there is a Red Bull event where people will jump off Mostar Bridge.
 The bridge is roughly 22 to 23 meters high and the water is freezing.
 Often, there are locals around to ‘demonstrate’ a jump for the public.
 It is allowed to jump yourself, but always be really careful and practice.
-Way to dangerous for me though…
+Way too dangerous for me though…

 The small town is relatively small and can be completely packed with tourists, especially during the day when all the day trips are present.
 I wasn’t too impressed by the town itself, but soaking up the atmosphere is never wrong.

-A very impressive place on walking distance from the old town.
-This place makes you realize how intense the war that took place not even that long ago was.
+A very impressive place within walking distance from the old town.
+This place makes you realize how intense the war that took place, not even that long ago was.
 Being there felt a bit scary to me.

 The sniper tower (former Ljubljanska Bank) is still there, but now with loads of graffiti paintings from the outside and inside that reflect the war.
 They turned bullet holes into art…

-A restaurant locals would recommend.
-One of the best rated ones in Mostar and always very busy so make sure you are there early to avoid peak dinner times.
+A lovely restaurant in Mostar that the locals would recommend.
+One of the best-rated ones in Mostar and is always very busy so make sure you are there early to avoid peak dinner times.
 Go here if you would like a Bosnian BBQ type of dinner.

 I LOVE wine and a cheese and meat platter.
 This place is located at the water and therefore a good spot for a romantic dinner in Mostar.
 They serve full meals as well.